kryton-me/kryton-me.github.io/2022-04-SDRonMac.md

 * ITU bands: "Very High frequency (VHF) Bands
 * Wavelenght(s): 1.5m, & 1.3m

-SDR plus plus does not pick these up directly however you can install a dedicated piece of DAB software to decode the signals.
+SDR++ does not pick these up directly however you can install a dedicated piece of DAB software to decode the signals.
 I used welle.io.

 	sudo port install welle.io